Is the NFT Wave Over?

 The crypto market has been experiencing a bear run after the last bull run in 2021.
 However, markets need time to mature and evolve.
 The crypto market is no exception, particularly considering cryptocurrency is slightly over a decade old.
 Also, market declines/bearish runs tend to be followed by bull runs and booms.

 Conversely, market booms tend to be followed by steep falls.
 It is the market's way of balancing itself.
-For now, the bear run is also being experienced by the NFT market.
+For now, the NFT market is also experiencing the bear run.
 Will its trade volumes rise again sometime in the future?
 That remains to be seen.

 Photo by RODNAE Productions